wyattscarpenter/blog/readme.md

 Weblog entries that are about philosophy instead of programming (or in addition to programming) are marked with 𝝋, unicode bold italic lowercase phi.
 Political philosophy is marked with 𝝅𝝋, pi-phi of the aforementioned style.

 Due to the easy way in which I parse the blog toc, it is not permissible for me to put square brackets in the textual title of a post, nor can I put round parens in the link of a post.
 So far this has not been a problem.
-I also parse the entries using an identical regex in both toc.py and generate_rss.py — a DRY violation.
-Again, this hasn't been a real problem so far.

 <link rel="stylesheet" type="text/css" href="/style.css" /> <!-- This line is merely to style the page correctly in systems that respect such styling; it has no semantic meaning otherwise. -->